synopse/dmustache/README.md

 `SynMustache` is a Delphi implementation of the [Mustache template language](http://mustache.github.com/).

 Presentation
 ============

-  * SynMustache is the first Delphi implementation of Mustache, supporting Delphi 6 up to XE8;
+  * SynMustache is the first Delphi implementation of Mustache, supporting Delphi 6 up to XE8 (and FPC/Lazarus compilation);
   * It has a separate parser and renderer (so you can compile your templates ahead of time);
   * The parser features a shared cache of compiled templates;
   * It [passes all official Mustache specification tests](https://github.com/mustache/spec) - including all weird whitespace process;